-Hodge Lifetime is a UK lender specialising in products for older homeowners.
+Hodge Lifetime is a UK lender and bank specialising in products for older homeowners.
 It offers mortgages and annuities as well as lifetime mortgage products for those looking to release equity from their property.

 What equity release products are on offer?

 This provider offers two fixed-rate lifetime mortgage products: